-Military transition assistance programs are vital part of a servicemember’s transition to civilian life.
-Fortunately, Congress signed into law a military transition assistance program for all U.S. military service branch departments.
+Military transition assistance programs are a vital part of a service member’s transition to civilian life.
+Fortunately, Congress signed into law a military transition assistance program for all U.S. military service branch departments to help find jobs for transitioning military.
 The transition assistance program is comprised of resources or services for military service members transitioning out of U.S. armed forces.

-- Be active duty service member (Army, Air force, Coast Guard, Marine Corps and Navy)
+- Be an active duty service member (Army, Air force, Coast Guard, Marine Corps and Navy)

-- Be military guard or reserve member (U.S. Military reserve program, National Guard)
+- Be a military guard or reserve member (U.S. Military reserve program, National Guard)

 - Obtained an honorable or general military discharge